 Keep in mind that if you buy your dog some health insurance, it can save you money in the long run.

 Don’t forget to take into consideration the annual costs associated with caring for a Rottie Shepherd.

 These costs are non-medical and include things such as food, training, and even a license.
-In one year’s time, expect to spend of over $500 on these items alone.
+In one year, expect to spend over $500 on these items alone.

 Other than comprehending the cost of buying and taking care of a Rottie Shepherd, you should first understand how to locate a reputable Rottie Shepherd breeder.